 Booking early with the pay at the hotel option has now saved me $254.00!!!!
 And it allowed me enough time to save the money I needed for this trip!

 I told you, you now have a new best friend!
 Now that you’ve booked your hotel, move on to step two.

 Wait until the last minute to purchase park tickets.
 Why?
 Because unless there is a crazy deal on tickets going on, these prices will not change too much.
-So I usually leave these until the very last minute.
-Undercovertourist.com likes to give you extra days at the park for free with some promo tickets, so I pop on there periodically for prices.
-YES YOU DID JUST READ THAT CORRECTLY!
+So, I usually leave these until the very last minute.
+Undercovertourist.com likes to give you extra days at the park for free with some promo tickets, so I pop on their site periodically for prices.
+YES, YOU DID JUST READ THAT CORRECTLY!
 Undercovertourist.com has promo tickets that are buy 3 days get the 4th for free on pretty much all of their park tickets from time to time.
-They do sale Disney World.
+They do sell Disney World.
 Lego Land, Universal Studios tickets and so much more!

 If you have figured it out already, you are now making payments on your Disneyland trip!
 You don’t need to save up one lump sum and book everything in one day!
 I know, some of you are thinking, how do you figure?